Graylog2/documentation/pages/collector_sidecar.rst

 Debug
 =====

-The Sidecar is writing to the local syslog so take a look into `/var/log/syslog` for informations why something is wrong.
-The output of the running collectors is written to the ``log_path`` directory.
+The Sidecar is writing log files to the directory configured in ``log_path``.
+One file for each backend, there you can check for general issues like file permissions or log transmission problems.
+The Sidecar itself is writing to ``collector_sidecar.log`` problems like failed connection to the Graylog API can be found there.

 You can also start the Sidecar in foreground and monitor the output of the process::

-    $ graylog-collector-sidecar -c /etc/graylog/collector-sidecar/collector_sidecar.yml
+    $ graylog-collector-sidecar -debug -c /etc/graylog/collector-sidecar/collector_sidecar.yml

 Known Problems
 ==============